Slicer/slicer-media-assets/SlicerIcons/README.md

 ./SlicerIconDesignGuidelines

 ---

 ### Icon Templates
 Icon templates will be provided for Inkscape and svg-edit desktop and web apps.
-Currently, multiple versions are provided, pending choice of rendering approach for theme changes:

-./SlicerSVG/LayeredStyles/IconTemplate/SlicerIconTemplate.svg

-./SlicerSVG/SeparateStyles/LightThemeIcons/IconTemplate/SlicerIconTemplate.svg

-./SlicerSVG/SeparateStyles/DarkThemeIcons/IconTemplate/SlicerIconTemplate.svg

-./SlicerSVG/QStyles/IconTemplate/SlicerIconTemplate.svg

-All icons were designed using Inkscape 1.3 (0e150ed, 2023-07-21).

 ---

 ### Icon Color Palettes

+**Palette of choice: ./slicer-media-assets/SlicerIcons/SlicerPalettes/SimpleColorPalette**.
+This palette contains a small number of colors to be switched when theme changes between light and dark, and other global colors that are theme independent -- no change necessary.

-Basic, Extended, and Custom palette files are in
+Older palettes kept for now: Basic, Extended, and Custom palette files are also in ./slicer-media-assets/SlicerIcons/SlicerPalettes

-./SlicerPalettes

 ---

 ### Icon Sandbox Directories
 ./SlicerSVG contains separate versions of icons for use in different approaches to switching themes within Slicer.
 These versions are in flux.
 Briefly:

 **New favored version: ./SlicerSVG/SimpleColorStyle** includes light theme icons that use the new SimpleColorPalette.
 Dark version of icons can be created by swapping a few colors.
+Dark versions are also provided for comparison.

 Older versions of palettes can still be found here for now: